15 March 2021

 - Resilience – a thriving local economy is crucial to the resilience of a region.
 Reclaiming food sovereignty helps to secure local jobs, and creating a circular economy with zero waste helps to ensure we are being the best stewards of the land and its natural resources for future generations.

 - Sustainable agriculture – local, smaller-scale producers are more likely to produce food in harmony with nature, supporting biodiversity and caring for the soil.
-Large scale farms which employ monoculture methods and put profits before people are major contributors to the climate crisis, the global food problem and the resulting injustices.
+Large scale farms which employ monoculture methods and put profits before people are major contributors to ecological breakdown, the global food problem and the resulting injustices.

 - Food education – we need to help people develop an appreciation and understanding of the real value of good nutrition, through seeing the work involved in growing, harvesting, preparing, cooking and sharing food.
 Food should not be viewed merely as a commodity, but as an essential component of a healthy and happy life.

 - Collaboration – working together means sharing knowledge and expertise, equipment and resources, seeds and success stories.
 Further, when food producers collaborate, they can ensure that a diverse range of foods are grown, so that retail hubs and food cooperatives can provide a diverse range of produce.